write-you-a-scheme-v2/scheme/docs/09_test.md

 > *Testing shows the presence, not the absence of bugs* **Dijkstra**

-## Testing w/ HSpec
+## Testing w/ Haskell
-By implementing a language like Scheme, we lose the safety of Haskell's type system and need an alternative guaranty of behavior.
+Within dynamically typed language like Scheme, we lose the safety of Haskell's type system and need an alternative guaranty of behavior.
-This chapter is about writing tests to ensure our dynamically typed Scheme is behaving as we expect.
+This chapter is about writing tests to ensure our Scheme is behaving as we expect.
-Testing can be easily integrated into a Stack project, and Haskell's many frameworks satisfy a multitude of testing requirements.
+Fortunately, testing can be easily integrated into a Stack project, and Haskell's many frameworks satisfy a multitude of testing requirements.
-We will be looking at a few testing options, `HSpec`, and `Tasty.Golden`, for "golden", or file based tests.
+We will be looking at a few testing options, and implementing both `HSpec`, and `Tasty.Golden`.
+There are two files for testing, [test-hs/Spec.hs](https://github.com/write-you-a-scheme-v2/scheme/blob/master/test-hs/Spec.hs) which contains the parser tests and golden file tests, and [test-hs/Golden.hs](https://github.com/write-you-a-scheme-v2/scheme/blob/master/test-hs/Golden.hs), that contains just the golden file tests.

+#### Haskell Testing Frameworks
+Haskell has a few good testing frameworks, here are a few of them, and what they do:
+[HUnit](https://wiki.haskell.org/HUnit_1.0_User's_Guide).
+A Simple embedded DSL for unit testing.
+[HSpec](http://hspec.github.io/) is a straightfoward testing framework, and gives great mileage for its complexity.
+HSpec is inspired by [RSpec](http://rspec.info/) a testing library for Ruby, and the two show remarkable similarity.
+[QuickCheck](http://hspec.github.io/quickcheck.html).
+Tests properties of a program using randomly generated values.
+[Tasty](http://documentup.com/feuerbach/tasty)  Test framework that includes `HSpec`, `Quickcheck`, `HUnit`, and `SmallChcek`, as well as others, including `Golden`, which we will use for testing against a value within a file.

-#### Testing Setup
+#### Testing Setup within Stack
 To setup testing, the following is added to `scheme.cabal`
 ```haskell